wpmetabox/docs/_docs/validation.md

 )
 ```

-This example add validation for `"{$prefix}password"` field (this is the ID of the field which is prefixed).
+This example add validation for `field_id` field.
 There are 2 validation rules for this field: field is required and minimum length is 7.

 So, basically the format for `rules` is: